 What Is XP&A?

 xP&A refers to the modern enterprise performance management strategy where traditional silos in planning and performance management processes that exist between the financial and different operations are broken down to deliver transformative business outcomes.
-X refers to continuous planning that extends into every business departments - finance, sales, HR, marketing, supply chain and IT
+X refers to continuous planning that extends into every business department - finance, sales, HR, marketing, supply chain, and IT

 Today, as agility has become important in business planning, xP&A has become an important means to drive improved business value.

 The pandemic has only further highlighted the need for businesses to incorporate agility into their enterprise performance management and business plans, by incorporating real-time feedback from all areas of their businesses.
-As supply chains have been disrupted, the workforce have migrated to the work from home paradigm and consumer preferences and habits have changed overnight, business parameters have changed on very short notice.
+As supply chains have been disrupted, the workforce has migrated to the work-from-home paradigm and consumer preferences and habits have changed overnight, business parameters have changed on very short notice.
 This requires business decision-makers to integrate information on very short notice from across the organization and consolidate that to make effective and agile decisions based on real-time feedback.